Services

 Contact

-In the next few days, we expect the Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC) to publish in the Federal Register a new proposed rule to eliminate the HIV Travel Ban, which currently places heavy restrictions on HIV positive persons who wish to enter and/or reside permanently in the United States.
-Once the HIV Travel Ban is lifted, HIV positive individuals, who are still generally unable to travel, work or live in the United States, will no longer be inadmissible to the US.
+In the next few days, we expect the Department of Health and Human Services (HHS), Centers for Disease Control and Prevention (CDC) to publish in the Federal Register a new proposed rule to eliminate the HIV Travel Ban, which currently places heavy restrictions on HIV positive persons who wish to enter and/or reside permanently in the US.
+Once the US lifts the HIV Travel Ban, HIV positive individuals will no longer be inadmissible.

-The proposed rule will likely seek to remove HIV from the list of communicable diseases of public health significance that make applicants for United States visas or entry into the United States inadmissible without first seeking and being granted an HIV waiver.
-This will be one of the final steps in a multi-step legislative and bureaucratic process required to remove the HIV Travel Ban.
+The proposed rule will likely seek to remove HIV from the list of communicable diseases of public health significance that make applicants for visas or entry into the US inadmissible without a waiver.
+This will be one of the final steps in a multi-step legislative and bureaucratic process necessary to remove the HIV Travel Ban.

-Persons with HIV who wish to travel to the US may seek a waiver, but HIV waivers for more than a very short period of time are now extremely limited, and HIV waivers for persons seeking permanent residence require at the very least that the applicant have a US citizen or legal permanent resident who is an immediate relative, effectively excluding many who are HIV positive.
-The HIV waiver process is also extremely burdensome and intrusive for applicants seeking to enter the United States for even a few days, and even more so for those seeking permanent residence.
+Persons with HIV who wish to travel to the US may seek a waiver.
+But HIV waivers for more than a short period of time are extremely limited.
+Moreover, HIV waivers for permanent residence require at least a US citizen or lawful permanent resident immediate relative.
+This effectively excludes many who are HIV+.
+The HIV waiver process is extremely burdensome and intrusive.

-We will post further information on removal of the HIV Travel Ban as such information becomes available, including any changes in the proposed policy as well as timing of the HIV Travel Ban’s removal.
+We will post further information on removal of the HIV Travel Ban as information becomes available.